 Pelagio warns the bishop of Iria Flavia, Teodomiro, that due to the rumors that are circulating in Europe about the possible location in Hispania of the remains of the Apostle, considers that this appearance is very important and communicates it to the king Astur Alfonso II the Chaste with court in the city of Oviedo, who once represented in the place in the company of his nobles, ordered to build a small Romanesque church of adobe and bricks, where monks venerate the remains.

 One year later the Pope Leo III, it orders the cult to Santiago in the distant Gallaecia, and to the modest temple it replaces another new one ordered to him to build and consecrated by Alfonso III the Great, in the year 899.
 Already with a ship of eight meters.

 Today thirteen centuries later, with numerous extensions, reforms and mixtures of styles in its construction.
-With different architects, such as the first "Obrador" and creator of the Portico de la Gloria, Maestre Mateo, who can be seen kneeling like Santo dos Coques.
+With different architects, such as the first «Obrador» and creator of the Pórtico de la Gloria, Master Mateo, who can be represented on his knees as the Santo dos Coques.
 All this has resulted in a Universal Work: «The Cathedral of Santiago de Compostela»

 It has become by itself an exponent and symbol of the end of the Camino de Santiago for thousands and thousands of pilgrims throughout all times.